phamcongthuy/nileane.fr/_posts/en/2019-04-30-rabbit_foods.md

 **What kinds of veggies should I feed my rabbit?**

 When shopping for vegetables, look for a selection of different veggies–look for both dark leafy veggies and root vegetables, and try to get different colors.
 Stay away from beans and rhubarb.
 Introduce new veggies slowly.
-Here’s a suggested veggie list.
+Here’s a [**suggested veggie list**](/2019/04/30/suggested_vegetables_and_fruits_for_a_rabbit_diet.html).

 **Is feeding hay important?**